Looking To Buy A Semi-Detached Home? Read This First!

 Rental value

-Because of all the reasons above, semi-detached homes could be a great option for investors.
+Because of all the reasons above, semis homes could be a great option for investors.
 Additionally, if you ever want to upsize to a detached home, renting out your existing semi-detached could be a great financial move.

-What are the cons of semi-detached home?
+What are the cons of semi-detached homes?

 Lack of privacy